mollyim/flatline-platform/docs/evaluation.md

 Once both users are in contact, you will be able to test messaging, attachments, multimedia calls...

 If you find any unexpected errors or other issues, review the logs as described [above](#creating-accounts).
-If the logs seem correct but messages are not reaching some of the clients, re-install the Molly application in both devices through Android Studio (`Shift+F10`) to force reconnection to Whisper.
+If messages are still not reaching some of the clients, re-install the Molly application in both devices through Android Studio (`Shift+F10`) to force reconnection to Whisper.

 ## Extra Operations